Home

 Current availability:

-Most of Ristovski's keyboard work is standard Hammond, piano and synth, with some string synth on Ko Sam Ja?, although he gets some Mellotron in on one track, the mid-paced Poslije Svega, with a string part behind the build-up in the middle of the song.
-So; once again, you're not going to find this too easily, but for the dedicated collector, it's actually worth the effort, although I don't hear too much local influence on the music, sadly.
-Worth it if you can find it.
-Incidentally, Ristovski also played Mellotron on a mid-'80s solo album, Roses for a General, and allegedly also on two Smak albums from the mid-'70s, though I can't verify the latter.
+Most of Ristovski's keyboard work is standard Hammond, piano and synth, with string synth on Ko Sam Ja?, although he gets some Mellotron in on one track, the mid-paced Poslije Svega, with a string part behind the build-up in the middle of the song.
+Once again, you're not going to find this too easily, but, for the dedicated collector, it's actually worth the effort, although I don't hear too much local influence on the music, sadly.
+Incidentally, Ristovski also played Mellotron on a mid-'80s solo album, Roses for a General and two Smak albums from around 1980.

 LaZona (Italy)